line-o/dicey/README.md

 ## Compatibility

-While the primary target is eXistdb the [library module](src/content/dicey.xqm) itself should be compatible with any XQuery 3.1 runtime (e.g. saxon 10, baseX 9.5.x).
+While the primary target is eXistdb (starting from version 5.3.0) the [library module](src/content/dicey.xqm) itself should be compatible with any XQuery 3.1 runtime (e.g. saxon 10, baseX 9.5.x).

 ## Contributing